 You'll have a secure connection.
 The connection between your customers and your site content on the Akamai edge network will be protected by HTTPS using a standard transport layer security (TLS) connection.

 You'll have origin services that are easy to use.
-You need to store all of your website files on an origin server that’s accessed to deliver your site to requesting clients.
-We'll use Akamai's NetStorage service for this.
-No need to fuss with separate origin software, setup, and maintenance.
+You need to store all of your website files somewhere they can be accessed by requesting clients.
+This is what we call an origin server.
+Here, we'll use Akamai's NetStorage service for this.
+No need to fuss with separate software, setup, and maintenance.
 NetStorage is integrated into the Akamai edge network so it's secure.
 It's also globally distributed.
-So, access is quicker and you won't have to worry about overload on your own origin server.
+So, access is quicker and you won't have to worry about overload on your own web server.

 Onboarding follows a phased approach.
 You can complete each phase using either Akamai Control Center or an application programming interface (API).